Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 10:

 In this Step we have to create the cubes.
 The cubes are formed with the output fields that we created in the previous step.
 In this case we are just going to use the **Product**.
-Note that the name of the output fields will be the name of the database.
+Note that the name of the output fields will be the name of the tables.

 .. image:: images/policyWithGUI/10.png
    :height: 700 px